-Stone has published law review articles in the areas of mental health law, child custody, school law, employment discrimination, and disability law in Boston University Public Interest Law Journal, in the Akron, University of Detroit, Pace, Suffolk University, Northern Illinois, Kansas and University of Richmond law reviews and in the American Journal of Trial Advocacy.
+Stone has published law review articles in the areas of mental health law, child custody, school law, employment discrimination, and disability law in Virginia Journal of Social Policy and the Law, Temple Political & Civil Rights Law Review, University of Utah Journal of Law & Family Studies, University of Minnesota Law & Inequality Journal, Boston University Public Interest Law Journal, Kansas,St. John's and University of Richmond law reviews and in the American Journal of Trial Advocacy.

-His public service includes membership on the Board of Directors of the Maryland Disability Law Center and working with the Office of the Public Defender of Maryland Mental Health Division.
+His public service has included membership on the Board of Directors of the Maryland Disability Law Center, Homeless Persons Representation Project, Maryland State Bar Association Section on Law and Education Committee, and working with the Office of the Public Defender of Maryland Mental Health Division.
 Stone is a member of the Maryland and Virginia bars.

 The Disabled Lawyers Have Arrived, Are They Welcomed with Open Arms into the Legal Profession: An Empirical Study of the Disabled Lawyer, 27 Univ. of Minnesota Law and Inequality Journal (Winter 2009)

 You Take My Space, I Take Your Air: An Empirical Study of Disabled Parking and Motor Vehicle Laws for Persons with Disabilities, 33 Ohio Northern University Law Review 665 (Summer 2007)